-- Do not operate the power supply unless it is connected to the converter. - Never allow liquid to spill into the converter. - Do not allow a microtip to vibrate in air for more than 10 seconds. - Do not allow the vibrating microtip to contact anything but the sample. - Never place a washer between the probe and the converter. - Never apply grease to the mating surfaces or threads of the converter, probe or microtip. - Should it become necessary to remove a probe, use the wrenches supplied.
+- Do not operate the power supply unless it is connected to the converter. - Never allow liquid to spill into the converter. - Never place a washer between the probe and the converter. - Never apply grease to the mating surfaces or threads of the converter or microtip. - Should it become necessary to remove a probe, use the wrenches supplied.
 Never attempt to remove the probe by twisting the converter housing, as this may damage the electrical connections within the housing. - Overheating will damage the converter.
-If continuous operation for more than 15 minutes is required, see Section 12 for converter cooling instructions. - The converter should remain near room temperature at all times.
-The sample liquid temperature should not exceed 65° C (149° F).
-If either of these temperature limits are reached, shut the system off and allow it to cool. - Replaceable tip probes (1/2" 1" diameter) are made for use with water based samples only.
-If the liquid being processed is an organic solvent or any liquid with a lower surface tension than water - always use a Solid tip probe.
-Solid probes can be used with any type of liquid.
+If continuous operation for more than 15 minutes is required, see addendum for converter cooling instructions. - The converter should remain near room temperature at all times.
+The sample liquid temperature should not exceed 60C (140F).
+If either of these temperature limits are reached, shut the system off and allow it to cool.